-First incident: \$30.00 NSF fee and automatic SonisWeb hold;
+First incident: \$30.00 NSF fee\ and automatic SonisWeb hold;

-Second incident: \$30.00 NSF fee and consultation with business office; Third incident: \$30.00 NSF fee and payment due in the business office.
+Second incident: \$30.00 NSF fee\ and consultation with business office; Third incident: \$30.00 NSF fee\ and payment due in the business office.

-^{}Charged and billed through Nelnet
+\Charged and billed through Nelnet

-If a student misses three monthly payments due to NSF, the agreement will be terminated, and the remaining balance must be paid in full immediately.
+If a student misses three monthly payments due to NSF, the Nelnet agreement will be terminated, and the remaining balance must be paid in full immediately to the business office.